 Analyzing iShares iBoxx $ High Yield Corporate Bond ETF's Unusual Options Activity

-Shares of iShares iBoxx $ High Yield Corporate Bond ETF (NYSE:HYG) saw some unusual options activity on Tuesday.
-Following the unusual option alert, the stock price moved down to $87.95.
+iShares iBoxx $ High Yield Corporate Bond ETF (NYSE:HYG) shares experienced unusual options activity on Wednesday.
+The stock price moved up to $87.8 following the option alert.

 - Option Type: TRADE